 (Below is the inside page of the special invitation)

-( The Photo below was taken at a retitrement luncheon at the Venetian Inn, St. Paul, MN, June 29th, 1984.
+(Photo below was at a retirement luncheon at the Venetian Inn, St. Paul, MN, June 29th, 1984.
 June and I are standing by a gift or roses presented to us by the State Farm Co.'s at the Luncheon...June's note to me is just above it as the first item)

 (The below card was received from June sometime in 1989.
 June was the executor of her mother Haldis's will.
 Her mother had died in August of 1988.
 I had helped June through the legal maze of carrying out the provisions of the will.
 This cute love note was a thank you from June following the settlement of the estate.)

 (Below is the inside note that June added to the card)

 (Photo Below is June and Stan in the mid 1980's)

 The last love note (below) received from June was a printed card that I received from June on 5 October 2000.
 Because June was at that time, into the fourth year of her Alzheimer's, I took special note of this card and dated it on the reverse side.
 The card came tied with a violet ribbon and was fitted into a flowered folder.
 It was titled "A Lifetime Love Affair".
 For me, this last love note from June always causes me very emotional moments.